gee-community/geemap/docs/get-started.md

     'palette': ['006633', 'E5FFCC', '662A00', 'D8D8D8', 'F5F5F5']}

     landsat_vis = {
         'min': 20,
         'max': 200,
         'bands': ['B4', 'B3', 'B2']
     }

 ## Display data on the map

-    Map.addLayer(dem, dem_vis, 'STRM DEM', True, 0.5)
+    Map.addLayer(dem, dem_vis, 'SRTM DEM', True, 0.5)
     Map.addLayer(landcover, {}, 'Land cover')
     Map.addLayer(landsat7, landsat_vis, 'Landsat 7')
     Map.addLayer(states, {}, "US States")

 ## Interact with the map

 Once data are added to the map, you can interact with data using vairous tools, such as the drawing tools, inspector tool, plotting tool.
 Check the video below on how to use the Inspector tool to query Earth Engine interactively.

 [![geemap](http://img.youtube.com/vi/k477ksjkaXw/0.jpg)](http://www.youtube.com/watch?v=k477ksjkaXw "inspector")